What is PCI?

 Peripheral component interconnect (PCI) delivers I/O functionality for computers ranging from servers to workstations, PCs, laptop PCs and mobile devices.
 PCI is also a standard, relying on a high-performance I/O interconnect to transfer data between a CPU and its peripherals.
 The PCI standard is defined for chip-level interconnects, adapter cards and device drivers.
 Its success as a standard is a result of its cost-effectiveness, backward compatibility, scalability and forward-thinking design.

 What is the PCI-SIG?

 Formed in 1992, the PCI-SIG is the industry organization chartered to develop and manage the PCI standard.
-With over 800 members, the PCI-SIG effectively places ownership and management of the PCI specifications in the hands of the developer community.
+With nearly 800 members, the PCI-SIG effectively places ownership and management of the PCI specifications in the hands of the developer community.
 A Board of Directors comprised of nine people, each elected by the membership, leads the PCI-SIG.

 The PCI-SIG is chartered to:

 The PCI-SIG fulfills its charter by continuing to promote innovation and evolve the PCI standard to meet the industry's needs.
 Through interoperability testing, technical support, seminars and industry events, the PCI-SIG enables its members to generate competitive and quality products.